JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 end
 r = remotecall(delayed_foo, 2, 1, 1, 60)
 ```
 returns immediately, even though the function will take at least 60 seconds. `r` does not contain result of `foo(1, 1)`, but a struct `Future`, which is a *remote reference* in Julia's terminology.
-It points data located on some machine, indicates, if they are available and allows to `fetch` them from the remote worker. `fetch` is blocking, which means that the execution is blocked until data are available (if they are never available, the process can wait forever.)
+It points to data located on some machine, indicates, if they are available and allows to `fetch` them from the remote worker. `fetch` is blocking, which means that the execution is blocked until data are available (if they are never available, the process can wait forever.)
 The presence of data can be checked using `isready`, which in case of `Future` returned from `remote_call` indicate that the computation has finished.
 ```julia
 isready(r)
 fetch(r) == foo(1, 1)